godotengine/godot-docs/tutorials/shading/your_first_shader/your_first_spatial_shader.rst

 Noise is a very popular tool for faking the look of terrain.
 Think of it as similar to the cosine function where you have repeating hills except, with noise, each hill has a different height.

-Godot provides the :ref:`NoiseTexture <class_noisetexture>` resource for generating a noise texture that can be accessed from a shader.
+Godot provides the :ref:`NoiseTexture <api:class_noisetexture>` resource for generating a noise texture that can be accessed from a shader.

 To access a texture in a shader add the following code near the top of your shader, outside the